 - The TCX2 is a programmable electronic universal controller with communication capabilities.
 Each control loop may use 2 PI sequences and 6 binary stages.
-The TCX2 comes with a built in RS485 communication interface that allows peer to peer communication with an operation terminal e.g. OPA2-(2TH)-VC or a PC. - The controller communicates on a BACnetTM MS/TP network over RS485.
-This controller is suitable for a large variety of applications such as zoning applications residential and commercial, air handling units, economizers etc. - Flexible application configuration is made with a parameter-setting routine using the standard operation terminal. - Complete parameter sets may be copied by use of an accessory called AEC-PM1 or exchanged with a PC using an RS485-USB converter and the EasySet program.
+The TCX2 comes with a built-in RS485 communication interface that allows peer-to-peer communication with an operation terminal such as OPA2-(2TH)-VC, or with a PC. - Communication plug-ins allow for integration of the controller into a network.
+These modules are described in their own manual.
+Currently available are plug ins for BACnet and MODBUS. - Flexible application configuration is made with a parameter-setting routine using the standard operation terminal. - Complete parameter sets may be copied by use of an